andrew-wang0/andrew-wang0/README.md

 ## About Me

 I'm Andrew, a software developer at the University of California, Irvine.
-I'm experienced in backend web development, data analysis, research, and playing drums.
+I'm experienced in backend web development, data analysis, research, and playing drums 🥁.

 ## What I've Been Up To